-For fifteen years John has been traveling the country and performing in crowded theaters, basement classrooms, small towns, and big cities.
+For twenty years John has been traveling the country and performing in crowded theaters, basement classrooms, small towns, and big cities.
 Regardless of the setting, he is always overwhelmed by the response he gets from young people, educators, and parents.

 In school environments where many speakers condescend, yell, or mimic the pop culture of youth in an attempt to "relate," here is one man telling his story in a way that respects his audience.